jbillo/lambda-website-monitor/README.md

 picked a different region:
 <https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html>

-## Deployment Notes
+## Deployment notes
 * To run locally, build and activate a venv and then `pip install boto3==1.7.74`.
 Then run `python bootstrap.py` with the desired URL.
 See `bootstrap.py` for additional parameters.
 * The Lambda function creates a CloudWatch Logs log group with infinite retention.
 Adjust this afterward.
 Possible feature request to AWS?
 (As well as being able to specify a specific CWL log group for Lambda output.)

-## Code Notes
+## Development notes and decisions

+### CloudWatch Alarms on error-like HTTP status codes
+A somewhat-common behaviour in tutorials that I didn't understand was having the Lambda function publish failures to the SNS topic, rather than just raising an exception and letting the `Errors` metric for the function trigger a CloudWatch alarm.
+When I implemented this behaviour at first, the email message that came to the SNS topic had no additional details about the specific remote site, and you couldn't insert any custom messaging.

+As a result, I've since changed my thinking on this, and `HTTPError`s raised by `requests` will now also poke the SNS topic in question using boto3 with a friendlier message.
+Function invocation failures (none in past 10 minutes) and other exceptions will still fire a generic CloudWatch alarm message to the topic, at which point the onus is on the operator to investigate CloudWatch Logs and figure out what's going on.

+### Use of `requests` library
-* Lambda currently uses boto3 1.7.74: <https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html>.
+Lambda currently uses boto3 1.7.74: <https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html>.
 We can use `botocore.vendored.requests` (2.7.0) since botocore is a dependency.
+This lets us embed the Lambda code directly in the CloudFormation template without creating a zipped package and uploading it to S3.

-## AWS Costs
+## AWS costs
 * *Lambda*: Should fall within the always-free tier of 1,000,000 requests/month and 400,000 GB/seconds of compute time per month.
     * At a 5-minute invocation interval, that's 12 times per hour, or 8,640 invocations in a 30-day month;